Law of the wall in an unstably stratified turbulent channel flow: Results

 \section{Results}

-Mean profiles of the streamwise velocity $U(y)= \overline{u_x}$ (the overline indicates here and henceforth averaging over planes parallel to the walls $\overline{(\cdot)} = (L_xL_z)^{-1}\int (\cdot) dxdz$) in the channel are shown in Figure \ref{02U_mean_norm}.
+Mean profiles of the streamwise velocity $U(y)= \overline{u_x}$ (the overline indicates here and henceforth averaging over planes parallel to the walls $\overline{(\cdot)} = (L_xL_z)^{-1}\int (\cdot) dxdz$) in the channel are shown in figure \ref{02U_mean_norm}.
 For each Reynolds number ($Re_\tau=130$ and $Re_\tau=205$) we show data from simulations at three different Rayleigh numbers ($Ra=8.12\times 10^5$, $Ra=6.5\times 10^6$ and $Ra=1.3\times 10^7$), besides the unstratified channel flow ($Ra=0$).
 An evident effect of thermal stratification is a decrease of the centreline velocity and a flattening of the profiles at increasing $Ra$; indeed, mixing between the bulk and the boundary layer regions due to wall-normal thermal fluctuations (or ``plumes'') results in an increase of the effective wall drag \citep{HattoriEtAl}.
 Such effects are more pronounced for lower $\Rtau$, as it clearly appears by comparison of left and right panels of figure \ref{02U_mean_norm}.
 These observations will be discussed more quantitatively under the light of the modelling in the next section.

-Figure \ref{03T_mean_norm} shows the mean temperature profile with respect to $y$, for the same cases displayed in Figure \ref{02U_mean_norm}.
-Here, we note the bending of the thermal profile in the bulk with increased Reynolds number, in contrast to the thermal shortcut observed in pure Rayleigh-B\'enard (at sufficiently high Rayleigh numbers) \citep{ScagliariniEtAl}, owing to the destruction or sweeping of the coherent plumes rising from the wall surfaces.
+Figure \ref{03T_mean_norm} shows the mean temperature profile with respect to $y$, for the same cases displayed in figure \ref{02U_mean_norm}.
+Here, we note the bending of the thermal profiles in the bulk with increased shear Reynolds number, in contrast to the thermal shortcut observed in pure turbulent Rayleigh-B\'enard (solid line in the right panel) \citep{RB1,RB2}, owing to the destruction or sweeping of the coherent plumes rising from the wall surfaces \citep{ScagliariniEtAl}.

-Longitudinal and transverse mean squared components of the fluctuating velocity field (hereafter $\tilde{u}_i = u_i - \overline{u}_i$) are shown in Figure \ref{04Re_stress} for the same cases as in Figure \ref{02U_mean_norm} (normalized with the friction velocity).
+Longitudinal and transverse mean squared components of the fluctuating velocity field (hereafter $\tilde{u}_i = u_i - \overline{u}_i$) are shown in figure \ref{04Re_stress} for the same cases as in figure \ref{02U_mean_norm} (normalized with the friction velocity).
 When the fluctuating quantities are concerned, most notably the lateral component is increased in the bulk region, and as the Rayleigh number is increased, the magnitude becomes comparable or greater than the stream-wise component.
 The near wall regions are also affected, primarily in the streamwise component, where an increase and a subsequent decrease in magnitude is observed as the Rayleigh number is increased.